 “The rally itself also appealed to us.
 It in itself is extremely difficult as it is something new for Brad and I. This is some we are not used to doing.
 I am used to going 120 mph on a dirt road, Brad is used to King of the Hammers, and we have even done the Baja 1000 together.
 This rally we have to keep to an exact schedule and be everywhere while being there on the exact second.
 We can get penalties if we are too early or late, as they call this a regularity rally or time speed distance rally.
 It is one thing to do this type of rally in normal conditions, we are doing it through the arctic.
 You cannot have any type of failures and everything has to be reliable,” Andrew continued.

 We asked Andrew about the tires they choose to go with for the journey, “Brad and I are both BFGoodrich guys and because of this we decided to bring the All-Terrain T/A KO2 tire along for the trip on our 2016 Jeep Wrangler Rubicon Unlimited.
 We wanted something that would have traction on all types of terrains.
-We did an ice solo race on a frozen lake while all the other teams where using studded tires we used the All-Terrain T/A KO2 with no studs and finished fourth overall in a high center of gravity vehicle.”
+We did an ice solo on a frozen lake while all the other teams where using studded or winter tires we used the All-Terrain T/A KO2 with no studs and finished fourth overall.”

 “We have not had any issues on the trip, the only issues have been between our own ears.
 The navigation and time is extremely difficult and there are just other people that are more experienced.
 With being used to going so fast going an exact speed is very difficult for us.
 Going 100 mph flat in our normal races is is more stressful for us.
 Going 42.1 mph not any faster or slower is way more stressful for us,” Andrew spoke about the difficulties of the rally.